ShariarImroze/ShariarImroze/README.md

 - 🔭 I’m a Master's student and I'm looking for Data Analyst roles
 - 👯 I’m looking to collaborate on interesting **Machine Learning and Data Science** projects
-- ⚡ I like Gaming and watching movies
+- ⚡ I enjoy watching movies